BunsDev/iMO/grant.md

 ## UNISWAP-ARBITRUM GRANT PROGRAM (UAGP)

-Proposer: Quid Labs
+Proposer: QuidMint Foundation
 Project Title: QU!D
+Contractor: Quid Labs

 Request for Proposal (RFP): New Protocols
 for Liquidity  Management and Derivatives

-Requested Funding: 64,000 ARB
+Requested Funding: 66,000 ARB
 Payment Address: `quid.eth`
+Foudation Address: PO Box 144, 3119 9 Forum Lane.

-I built a simplified ERC404 (took zero out of it,
+Quid Labs' public key ends with 4A4, so what we did was build a simplified ERC404 (took the zero coupon out of it, and turned it into an asset), which also includes a UniV3 incentivisation provision (Lock).
-and made it a zero coupon) call it ERC64 (44 + 20)
-including a UniV3 incentivisation provision (Lock).

 The funds for the grant will be used to
 pay for audits (contract testing costs),
-and minor development costs (frontend).
+and minor development costs (frontend),
+as well as integrations (partnerships).

-- **Costs:** 64000 ARB, 2 months
+- **Costs:** 66000 ARB, 2 months
     - **Maintenance:** 42000 USD
       - Audit: 30000 USD
       - Counsel retainer & annual fees
         - (Cayman & BVI): 12000 USD
-  - **R&D Costs:** 22000 USD
+  - **R&D Costs:** 24000 USD
-    - **Full-Time Equivalent (FTE)**: 2
+    - **Full-Time Equivalent (FTE)**: 2-3
       - Designer / Reactooor
       - Economist / Solidity

 ### Team Members:

 Before Euromaidan, Ukraine had one of the world's first central bank-tethered digital currencies, issued by a licensed company whose EIN was 36**42**51**42** (without the use of DLT).
-I interned there as a paralegal before learning C at through http://42.fr
+I interned there as a paralegal before learning C through http://42.fr

-After than, I helped build the precursor to Liquity on EOS, then worked for Bancor.
+After that, I helped build the precursor to Liquity on EOS, then worked for Bancor.
 Later, I joined Dom in auditing THOR and bZx at CertiK (we also took turns consulting on side-projects at Liquity, fuzzing and DSproxy, respectively).
-Given the above, I appreciate the fact that Ethereum public keys are 42 characters long, Arbitrum's chainId starts with 42, `quid.eth`'s public key starts with 42, and sDAI's ends with 42.
+Meek is our junior developer (lieutenant); he was Dom's student at RareSkills.

 ### Project Overview:

 Derivatives derive their value from an underlying asset.
-The token we’ve developed derives it value from sDAI, and of course, the same value underlying said asset…which is demand for borrowing and lending ETH.
+The capital deepening token we’ve developed derives it value from sDAI, and of course, the same value underlying said asset…which is demand for borrowing and lending ETH.
-The first paragraph in our README describes how to classify our token. for capital deepening.
+The first paragraph in our README describes how to classify our token.
 We will use Uniswap v4 for capital widening in V2.

 ### Use of funds, milestones, and goals (KPIs):

-Mile…stones is from Sisyphus…carried pet rocks up a long way.

-- Launch: May 31st
+- Launch: May 31st (or June 27th)
 - User Adoption: 357M QD in
  Q2
 same minted within Q4.